John Halden

 Stanley John Halden (born 21 January 1954), at Fremantle, Western Australia, is a former member of the Western Australian Legislative Council.

+Although he spent the entirety of his political career in state politics he however did get national notice as a key player in the Easton affair.

 Halden was educated in Western Australia and obtained a Bachelor of Arts degree majoring in Social Work.
 Prior to entering parliament he was employed as a social worker and a counsellor for the Family Court of Australia.

 Parliamentary service

 Halden contested the 1986 Western Australian State election as a candidate for the Labor Party and was elected to Western Australia's Thirty-second Parliament as the Legislative Council Member for North Metropolitan Province from 22 May 1986, in succession to Peter Henry Wells.
 He was elected to represent the electoral region of South Metropolitan from 22 May 1989. he was re-elected in 1993 and, for a last time in 1996 (for a term commencing 22 May 1997).

 Ministerial Appointments

 Halden served as a Parliamentary Secretary assisting the Ministers for Education, and Parliamentary and Electoral Reform (20 November 1990 – 19 March 1991); and for Productivity and Labour Relations, and Consumer Affairs (from 19 March 1991) 30 April 1990 – 16 February 1993.